-As a general rule, federal crimes carry greater penalties than crimes prosecuted at the state level.
-Federal crimes tend to be more severe in nature, and the U.S. Department of Justice, the Federal Bureau of Federal Investigation (FBI), and other federal law enforcement authorities generally reserve their resources for cases that involve substantial harm to the public, corporate entities, or the federal government.
+In general, federal crimes carry heftier penalties than crimes prosecuted at the state level.
+Federal crimes tend to be more severe in nature, and the Federal Bureau of Federal Investigation (FBI), the U.S. Department of Justice, and other federal law enforcement authorities generally reserve their resources for cases that involve substantial harm to the public, corporate entities, or the federal government.

 3 Important General Facts about the Federal Sentencing Guidelines

-We’ll start with three important general facts about the Federal Sentencing Guidelines.
-These facts will set the stage for the following discussion of how the Federal Sentencing Guidelines work, when they apply, and what federal criminal defendants can do to mitigate their punishment if convicted in federal district court:
+We’ll begin with three important general facts about the Federal Sentencing Guidelines.
+These facts will set the stage for the following discussion of how the Federal Sentencing Guidelines work, when they apply, and what federal criminal defendants can do to reduce their punishment if convicted in federal district court:

 1. Application of the Federal Sentencing Guidelines is Not Mandatory

 First, application of the Federal Sentencing Guidelines in criminal cases is not mandatory.
-It used to be mandatory, but in 2005 the U.S. Supreme Court held that mandatory application of the Federal Sentencing Guidelines risked violating defendants’ Sixth Amendment rights, and that therefore the guidelines should inform judges’ sentencing decisions with deviations being permitted when necessary.
+It used to be mandatory, but in 2005 the U.S. Supreme Court held that mandatory application of the Federal Sentencing Guidelines risked violating defendants’ Sixth Amendment rights, and therefore the guidelines should inform judges’ sentencing decisions with deviations being allowed where necessary.

-If a federal judge imposes a sentence in accordance with the Federal Sentencing Guidelines, the sentence is entitled to a presumption of reasonableness.
-As summarized by the Legal Information Institute (LII), “When a Court of Appeals reviews a sentence imposed through a proper application the Guidelines, it may presume the sentence is reasonable.
+The sentence is entitled to a presumption of reasonableness if a federal judge imposes a sentence in accordance with the Federal Sentencing Guidelines.
+As summarized by the Legal Information Institute (LII), “When a Court of Appeals reviews a sentence imposed through a proper application of the Guidelines, it may presume the sentence is reasonable.
 Rita v.
 United States, 127 S.Ct.
 2456 (2007).”

 2. The Federal Sentencing Guidelines are Long and Complicated

-Second, as mentioned above, the USSC’s Guidelines Manual is long.
-The Federal Sentencing Guidelines are also extremely complicated, particularly for the uninitiated.
-For example, the Sentencing Table, which specifies the ranges for terms of federal incarceration, has 43 rows and seven columns, and understanding each cell in the table first requires you to understand multiple other sections of the Guidelines Manual.
+Second, as discussed above, the USSC’s Guidelines Manual is long.
+The Federal Sentencing Guidelines are also incredibly complex, particularly for the uninitiated.
+The Sentencing Table, for example, which specifies the ranges for terms of federal incarceration, has 43 rows and seven columns, and understanding each cell in the table first requires you to understand multiple other sections of the Guidelines Manual.

-This is why resources like this Ultimate Guide to the Federal Sentencing Guidelines are important.
-The Federal Sentencing Guidelines can be comprehensively understood, but digesting the Guidelines Manual simply isn’t practical for most people – most federal defense attorneys included.
+This is why resources such as this Ultimate Guide to the Federal Sentencing Guidelines are important.
+The Federal Sentencing Guidelines can be comprehensively understood, but digesting the Guidelines Manual is simply not practical for most people – most federal defense attorneys included.

 3. The Federal Sentencing Guidelines are Not the Only Source of Authority for Establishing Penalties in Federal Criminal Cases

 Third, the Federal Sentencing Guidelines are not the exclusive source of authority for establishing penalties in federal criminal cases.
-The Sentencing Table establishes terms of incarceration only, and federal crimes can carry fines and various other penalties in addition to federal imprisonment.
-Many federal criminal statutes impose maximum sentences, including maximum terms of imprisonment; and, for the crimes established by these statutes, understanding the potential sentences requires a review of the Federal Sentencing Guidelines, the criminal statute itself, and potentially other sources of legal authority as well.
+The Sentencing Table establishes terms of incarceration only, and federal crimes can carry fines and various other penalties along with federal imprisonment.
+Many federal criminal statutes impose maximum sentences, including maximum terms of imprisonment.
+Additionally, for the crimes established by these statutes, understanding the potential sentences requires a review of the Federal Sentencing Guidelines, the criminal statute itself, and potentially other sources of legal authority as well.

 10 Key Aspects of the Federal Sentencing Guidelines